 Get time and productivity back

-To minimise absenteeism, understand and address the causes.
+To minimize absenteeism, understand and address the causes.
 Set employee expectations about workplace absences with a clear attendance policy.
 Take steps now to create a healthy work environment that supports employees.
-Asure Software’s HR as a Service keeps track of all your workforce administration needs including time and attendance so you can focus on maximising talent and meeting core business objectives.
+Asure Software’s HR as a Service keeps track of all your workforce administration needs including time and attendance so you can focus on maximizing talent and meeting core business objectives.